Registration for a trip

 Sail Britain can take no responsibility for any cancellation or amendment penalties that your travel operator may charge you if you have to change or cancel your travel plans as a result of cancellation by Sail Britain.
 Your travel arrangements are subject to the terms and conditions of the travel company/operator through which you booked your travel.
 Participants are encouraged to buy flexible, refundable tickets and to purchase insurance which covers Trip Cancellation.

-If you wish to be transferred from one trip to another in our programme, you may do so up until six weeks before the first trip is due to start, providing spaces are available.
+If you wish to be transferred from one trip to another in our programme, you may do so up until eight weeks before the first trip is due to start, providing spaces are available.
 For each original reservation with a deposit, you are allowed one free transfer to another trip.

 Preparing for a trip

 The trip notes contain vital information about the expedition you will be joining, such as the project activities, physical requirements, packing list and safety information.
 Please read it thoroughly, well in advance of the trip and contact Sail Britain if you have any questions.